Duke of Burgundy: House of Valois-Burgundy (1361–1482)

 On 28 December 1361 John II of France, the second Valois king, successfully claimed the duchy after the death of Philip, the last Capet duke.

 The duchy did not merge into the royal domain; it remained a distinct feudal entity, with the Burgundian estates firmly opposing annexation.

-In January 1362 he had appointed Henri of Bar, Lord of Pierrefort, as the initial governor, but As early as January 25, 1362, John appointed John of Melun, Count of Tancarville as govenor of Burgundy.
+In January 1362 he had appointed Henri of Bar, Lord of Pierrefort, as the initial governor, but as early as January 25, 1362, John appointed John of Melun, Count of Tancarville as governor of Burgundy.

 John then passed the duchy to his youngest son Philip as an apanage in 1363.